 The opening ten minutes of Matthew Vaughn’s Kick-Ass may well be one of my favourite movie openings in film history.
 Vaughn’s adaptation of Mark Miller’s brilliant comic book series is rooted in Miller’s original vision and is, in my opinion, one of the best anti-hero movies ever made, its blaze of colour, violence and creativity spawning dozens of copycat film and tv outings in the years since its release.

-Let’s start with its author, Scottish writer Mark Millar.
-Millar began his career with DC Comics in 1994, working on titles including Swamp Thing and The Flash, his DC career culminating in Superman: Red Son.
+Scottish writer Mark Millar began his career with DC Comics in 1994, working on titles including Swamp Thing and The Flash, his DC career culminated in Superman: Red Son.
 He then moved on to Marvel in 2001, working on Ultimate X-Men, Civil War and The Ultimates.
-However, in 2004 Millar took the brave step of creating his own universe of characters within an independent comic book studio.
-Millar’s new world would take his passion for the superhero and merge it into a far more urban, edgy, diverse and occasionally humorous world.
-This unique, exciting, dark world would give birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name just a few.
+However, in 2004 Millar would take the brave step of leaving Marvel and DC behind for his own universe of characters.
+Millar’s new indie studio would take his passion for the superhero and merge it with a far more urban, edgy and violent world, giving birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name just a few.

 In creating Kiss-Ass (aka Dave Lizewski), Millar seized on an eternal truth of the male condition, men never really grow up, their inner boy pulling the strings all their lives in one way or another.
 Men’s minds are a playground of boyhood desires and ideas right up to the day they pop their clogs and enter either a furnace or the cold hard ground.
 Dave Lizewski is a reflection of this truth, a teenage boy who longs to live out his fantasies through a mix of hormones and utter stupidity.